 You can update system firmware using the DSL-500 Firmware Upgrade Utility.
-To upgrade the Router's firmware you must have installed this software on the PC you wish to use for this purpose.
+To upgrade the Router's firmware, first install the Upgrade Utility software on a computer running a Windows operating system.
 Install the utility by clicking the file titled setup.exe located on the Installation CD-ROM.
 It will be installed automatically.
 It is recommended that the PC be directly connected to the Router using a crossed cable, however you may upgrade it through the LAN from a remote host.

 You also need to download the latest firmware version file from the D-Link web site to the PC on which you will use the Upgrade Utility.
-Instructions for downloading the firmware are located on the web site at www.dlink.com
+Instructions for downloading the firmware are located on the web site at www.dlink.com.